New! Transflo Mobile+ 7.0 Release Notes

-Due to rigorous QA testing across numerous platform, device, and integration API configurations, all features and dates are subject to change with or without advance notice.
+Due to rigorous QA testing across numerous platforms, devices, and API configurations, features and dates are subject to change with or without advance notice.
 Check back at a later date to confirm in-scope functionality by reviewing the updated release notes as they become available.

-As of November 20, 2025, the most current release level with patch updates is:
+As of January 27, 2026, the most current release levels with patch updates are:

 -